dsciocan/README-generator/README.md

 # README Generator
 ## Description
 Comand line program that writes a custom README file based on user input.
+Most content in this README has been created by using this program.
 A video demonstrating program functionality can be accessed [here](https://drive.google.com/file/d/1X2O2zCe9eXUtgtoKTXR2MHSD4xbvoMB1/view).

 ## Table of Contents